alem-01/alem_public/subjects/flutter_piscine/quizApp/README.md

 Next, after tapping on the category the new route must show a corresponding image to the category, the question itself, true/false buttons.

-After the question has been answered, you must let the user understand if the question was answered correctly.
+After the question has been answered, you must let the user know if the question was answered correctly.
 After the quiz is finished, user must see their result.

 ### Objective: